CloversChemistry/CloversChemistry.github.io/index.md

 ## This webiste is still under construction.
 I appologize for any inconvenience.

 ## Website Goal
 This website was created as an interactive and visual way to view parts of my academic and professional career.
 This highlights projects and skills I learned through my journey that may have otherwise been left behind.
-This website will be updated as I conitunue down my scientific career.
+This website will be updated as I continue my scientific career.

-Click through the links provided at the top of the page to explore my graduate research, teaching experience, and some graduate and undergraduate projects.

 My CV can be found at the bottom of this page.